SocialBeats/beats-interaction/README.md

-# Microservice Template
+# beats-interaction Microservice

 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow)](https://www.conventionalcommits.org/)

-A basic Node.js microservice template designed to help you quickly bootstrap microservices with Docker, testing, and logging support.
-Please edit this file once you are developing your microservice and document it properly.
+A basic Node.js microservice designed to manage playlists, comments and ratings.
+You can create playlists, rate beats and playlists and also comment on them.

 ## Project Structure